daniel-wrench/space_stats/README.md

 6. Run **terminal_pre-processing.py** code.
 (Currently, this is copied and pasted into the ipython --pylab shell.
 This is because we need access to the strfn() function from the TurbAn repository.)
 This code takes the raw data (currently majority PSP) and outputs the following arrays:
 -PSP clean inputs: normalised subsets of a single magnetic field component (BR), each of length 10,000, with no gaps
--PSP gapped inputs: normalised subsets of a single magnetic field component (BR), each of length 10,000, with artificial gaps of 20% removed in three chunks. *The gapped datasets are chosen to be the final 20% of the original datasets*.
+-PSP gapped inputs: normalised subsets of a single magnetic field component (BR), each of length 10,000, with artificial gaps of between 10% and 40% removed in between 3 and 5 chunks. *The gapped datasets are chosen to be the final 20% of the original datasets*.
 These are output in both filled (0 (mean) imputed) and unfilled versions.
 -PSP clean and gapped outputs: expected structure functions corresponding to each (original, ungapped) dataset.
 These are the second-order structure functions, and are calculated up to the lag equal to 20% of the input data length (2000 points). **Calculating these for all subsets takes around 15min.**
 -PSP (gapped) math outputs: structure functions for the gapped datasets, calculated *after* gapping took place.
 -Voyager gappy inputs: a small number of normalised subsets of Voyager data. *These are already very gappy.* Voyager data is just for testing - there is no "expected" output because we do not have the complete datasets